 5. What would be your advice to anyone reading this who is thinking about a career in fashion illustration or looking to develop their skills and collaborate with brands?

 I would say define your signature style and perfect it.
-Fashion illustration and prints can be applied to many surfaces, so think broadly as to how you can apply it your work, and collaborate with brands that have a similar aesthetic to your artwork style.
+Fashion illustration and prints can be applied to many surfaces, so think broadly as to how you can apply it to your work, and collaborate with brands that have a similar aesthetic to your artwork style.
 At the same time be open to different opportunities that will allow you to expand your art style and give you more experience as an artist.

 6. As one of the illustrators featured in the book Fashion Illustration Africa how important are books like this for those interested in the subject?

 Firstly, I am honoured to be part of this book alongside other brilliant artists.
 Thank you for the opportunity!
-Books like this are important as they bring together unique work on one platform; can serve as a ‘go to’ reference book of new art styles, and can inspire others looking to become fashion illustrators themselves.
+Books like this are important as they bring together unique work on one platform; can serve as a ‘go-to’ reference book of new art styles, and can inspire others looking to become fashion illustrators themselves.

 7. Where can readers go to find out more about your work, and of course the MO SAIQUE shoe collection?